-Recently, the IPHC rendered two key judgments addressing the principle of territoriality.
+The IPHC rendered two key judgments addressing the principle of territoriality.
 In one case, the patentee of a patent covering an invention of a program titled "display device, method of displaying comments, and program" sued defendants that transmit their program from a server located in the United States to users in Japan.
 Article 2(3)(i) of the Patent Act of Japan sets forth the definition of "working" of an "invention of a product", and pursuant to that definition, in the case of an invention of a program, "providing through a telecommunication line" is included in "working".
-On July 20, 2022, the IPHC held that in the case of an invention of a program that may be transmitted via a network, "an act of transmitting a program can be considered to constitute "providing" under the Patent

-Act of Japan when such transmission can be evaluated as having been performed within the territory of Japan from a substantive and overall perspective".
+On July 20, 2022, the IPHC held that in the case of an invention of a program that may be transmitted via a network, "an act of transmitting a program can be considered to constitute 'providing' under the Patent Act of Japan when such transmission can be evaluated as having been performed within the territory of Japan from a substantive and overall perspective".
 In the other case, the patentee of a patent covering an invention of a system titled "comment delivery system", which is the plaintiff of the first case, sued defendants that transmit files used for the defendants' services from a server located in the United States to user terminals in Japan, which are the defendants of the first case.
 Pursuant to the definition of "working" set forth in Article 2(3)(i) of the Patent Act of Japan, "producing" is included in "working".
 On May 26, 2023, the IPHC held that even if a server, which is part of the components of a network-type system, is located outside Japan, newly producing that network-type system constitutes the act of "producing" under Article 2(3)(i) of the Patent Act of Japan, when such producing can be considered to have been performed within the territory of Japan.
-These judgments are important because prior to these judgments, it was unclear in which circumstances the patentee of a Japanese patent could enforce the patent against acts across the border of Japan.
+It is said that these two judgments were appealed to the Supreme Court and there will likely be some developments in the coming year.
+If the Supreme Court renders its decisions, the opinion will include a new ruling on which circumstances the patentee of a Japanese patent could enforce the patent against acts across the border of Japan; this will be very important.